Jardal/A10M-Slic3r-profile/README.md

 #### Extrusion width
 Use values to fit your design or use "auto" value together with Fill gaps option checked.
 A10M AUTO have "auto" or "default" values enabled at all.
+**External perimeters**
+- upright and exact sizes are best with 0.42mm width
+- universal or skewed design is best with 0.52mm but did not want exact holes (are smaller) and size in X-Y is slightly (way) bigger
+- exact sizes or skewed vase mode 0.6mm (exact with with xy compensation -0.08mm)
+- upright vase mode could be up to 0.8mm for better strongness

 #### Infill
 - Infill patterns - Hilbert is for great adhesivity of bottom side.
 Other use as you want.